 That’s all great, but what effects can you expect from using magnets?

 I won’t make any medical claims (the FDA reserves that privilege for members of the AMA) and I can’t tell you that they cure cancer or will regrow a limb.

 What I can say is that they help your body to relax and re-energize.
 That’s the purpose of a magnetic mattress pad, to help you sleep.
 It never takes me very long to fall asleep, even with the constant itching of poison ivy.
 (BTW, magnets don’t seem to do a darn thing for poison ivy.)

 As I said in the belief posts, I will continue to use magnets for their energetic benefits.
 I think you can probably agree with me that our planet provides us with a lot of things that we need.
 It gives us the air that we need to breathe and the nutrition that we need through our food.
 We are also the perfect distance from the Sun to get to receive the energy that we need from it.

+Are magnets good for your health?
 The Earth provides one more benefit that most people overlook, and that comes from its magnetic field.
 All life on our planet has developed within this magnetic field.
 When we moved indoors and started running electric current through our walls, we isolated ourselves from the Earth’s magnetic field.

 I think of magnetic bracelets and necklaces, magnetic insoles, and magnetic mattress pads the same way that I think of nutritional supplements.
 If I don’t get enough vitamin C in my diet, then I need to supplement in some way.
 Likewise, if I’m not outside most of the day bathing in the Earth’s magnetic field (which I’m not) then I supplement with magnets.